pludov/mobindi/README.md

 It provides a fully responsive user interface to control and monitor various aspects of a astrophotograpy session.

 Currently the following features are supported:
+  * Autostart phd2 and indiserver
-  * Interface to indi drivers (display connected, connect/disconnect devices, configure)
+  * Interface to indi drivers (display connected, connect/disconnect devices, configure, ...)
-  * Take anb display single shot for Indi cameras (tested for Simulator on GPhoto)
+  * Take and display single shot and loop exposure for Indi cameras
+  * Complex astrophoto sequence execution incl. dithering, filter change, pause/resume, monitoring, ...
+  * Efficient image visualisation (incl zoom, levels) even over low quality wifi
   * Control and monitor PHD2 guiding :
     * connect devices to PHD2, start and stop PHD2 guiding
     * Display current RMS/Star Mass
+    * Display current PHD2 frame (indi camera only)
     * show a graph of drift (RA/Dec)
-  * Autostart phd2 and indiserver

 The UI is designed to be fit a mobile screen and will adapt to the resolution (even below 640x480) and orientation (landscape vs portrait).